 The Right Step alcohol addiction treatment centers in TX provide affordable, high-quality care for Texans.
 Learn about the different facets of our Texas rehab center and how we can help you overcome addiction.

 Alcohol Detox Programs

-A warm, welcoming and safe environment awaits clients who detox from alcohol at our inpatient drug rehab centers in Texas.
-At The Right Step in Texas, you will be in the hands of caring, trained medical professionals who provide around-the-clock monitoring and the latest research-backed medications to help alleviate uncomfortable withdrawal symptoms.
+A warm, welcoming, and safe environment awaits clients who detox from alcohol at our inpatient drug rehab centers in Texas.
+At The Right Step in Texas, you will be in the hands of caring, trained medical professionals who provide around-the-clock monitoring and the latest research-backed medications.
+We help alleviate your uncomfortable detox withdrawal symptoms.
 Detox marks the end of alcohol intake and helps the body cleanse itself of all traces of alcohol.
-However, a medical detox program in Texas is just the initial step on the road to recovery.
+However, our medical drug detox center in Texas is just the initial step on the road to recovery.

 Inpatient Alcohol Rehab Center Texas

 The amount of time detox takes varies for everyone but is usually around 3 to 5 days.
 After medical detox, clients move to inpatient alcohol rehab.
-In rehab, you will work with a multidisciplinary team on the underlying causes of excessive drinking and begin repairing the residual physical and psychological effects of its abuse.
+In our Texas drug rehab, you will work with a multidisciplinary team on the underlying causes of excessive drinking.
+We will help you begin repairing the residual physical and psychological effects of its abuse.
 Behavioral therapy can help you identify triggers that drive your desire to drink and devise new and healthier ways of coping with them.

-Our staff of addiction and mental health experts draw from a range of therapies to help you explore underlying issues and develop healthy coping skills.
+Our addiction treatment staff of addiction and mental health experts draw from a range of therapies to help you explore underlying issues and develop healthy coping skills.
 These may include a 12-step recovery program, a cognitive-behavioral therapy program, medication therapy, and a motivational interviewing program.
-We also offer alternative approaches like art and music therapy, mindfulness practices and recreational activities.
-You’ll address past trauma in our trauma therapy program and work with a psychiatrist to manage any co-occurring mental health disorders — two factors that can perpetuate alcohol and other drug abuse.
-Our goal is to help you eliminate substance abuse, develop a toolbox of coping skills and create a more rewarding life for yourself without the use of alcohol or illicit drugs.
+We also offer alternative approaches like art and music therapy, mindfulness practices, and recreational activities.
+You will address past trauma in our trauma therapy program and work with a psychiatrist to manage any co-occurring mental health disorders.
+These are two factors that can perpetuate alcohol and other drug abuse.
+Our goal is to help you eliminate substance abuse by helping you develop a toolbox of coping skills so you can create a more rewarding life for yourself without the use of alcohol or illicit drugs.

 What Is Alcoholism?